 It is about selecting, capturing, connecting and managing the right data for the right reasons.
 It is about having (access to) correct and relevant information which can be used in a valuable and useful way to improve health of individuals and healthcare quality overall, while taking the realities of healthcare workers and other stakeholders into account.

 It is part of that ongoing transformation of healthcare as a whole and therefore needs to start with clear definitions of purpose, practical scenarios, roadmaps and the – sometimes conflicting – needs and priorities of all stakeholders which should be involved.
-In other words: it is part of healthcare as an evolving human and societal system as such, along with information-driven and digital/technological evolutions in areas such as mobile healthcare, telehealth, new healthcare ecosystem business models and of course new possibilities to improve health overall.
+In other words: it is part of healthcare as an evolving human and societal system as such, along with information-driven and digital/technological evolutions in areas such as mobile healthcare, telehealth and telemedicine, new healthcare ecosystem business models and of course new possibilities to improve health overall.

 Last but not least and as we tend to forget sometimes, it’s part of a more encompassing goal to make healthcare more accessible and efficient for everyone – in the first place the patient and his health.